-- Small passenger services licence-holders: 28,000 licence-holders, and 17,500 actively using them – mostly taxis and ride-sharing organisations
+- small passenger services licence-holders: 9,858 active – mostly taxis and ride-sharing organisations

-- Vehicle recovery service licence-holders (towing companies): 1,400 current licence-holders, of which 500 are active
+- vehicle recovery service licence-holders (towing companies): 493 active

-- Rental service licence-holders (for rental cars, motorhomes and truck rentals): 3,700 in the system, and around 800 are active.
+- rental service licence-holders (for rental cars, motorhomes and truck rentals): 832 active.

-We see everyone in the system as being part of a chain of responsibility, which means anyone in that chain can be held accountable for non-compliance or influencing someone to break the rules – including the driver, operator, dispatcher, and even the customer.
+We see everyone in the system as being part of a chain of responsibility, which means anyone in that chain can be held accountable for non-compliance or influencing someone to break the rules – including the driver, operator and dispatcher.

 Commercial driving chain of responsibility